dgaydukov/cert-ocpjp11/files/LowLatency.md

 ```
 done => 185
 ```
+Object Resurrection - a process where you "resurrect" java object that is chosen for garbage collection.
+Java has two different mechanisms for reacting to the deallocation of an object.
+The older mechanism, using `finalize`, runs a particular method just before the object is deallocated.
+The new mechanism, using `PhantomReference`, instead allows you to run a particular method just after the object is deallocated.
+The idea is before object is garbage collected, JVM would run `finalize` where we would have access to `this` and can reassign this object to some variable, and know it's accessible once again, and can't be garbage collected.
+But this is not the best approach, so JVM is deprecating `finalize` method, and instead encourage to use `PhantomReference`.
+Here object already is removed by GC, but you merely notified about it, so you can do some clean up, but not able to actually "resurrect" the object.

 ### Garbage collector
 in JLS there is no info about garbage collection, so it totally depends upon VM implementation